US STOCKS-Wall Street tumbles on rate, recession worries, bleak chipmaker outlook

 By Sinéad Carew and Ankika Biswas

-Dec 22 (Reuters) - Wall Street's major averages closed sharply lower on Thursday with the technology-heavy Nasdaq leading declines amid investor worries that data showing a resilient economy would lead the U.S. Federal Reserve to keep hiking interest rates for longer than feared.
+Dec 22 (Reuters) - Wall Street's major averages closed lower on Thursday with technology-heavy Nasdaq's 2% drop leading losses as investors worried that data showing a resilient economy would lead the U.S. Federal Reserve to keep hiking interest rates for longer than feared.

-Micron Technology Inc's MU.Nglum forecast added to the downbeat mood and caused the semiconductor index .SOX to sharply underperform the broader market.
+Micron Technology Inc's MU.Nglum forecast added to the downbeat mood and caused the semiconductor index .SOX to sharply underperform the broader market for its biggest daily decline in over a month.

 Losses in rate-sensitive growth stocks saw technology .SPLRCT and consumer discretionary .SPLRCD indexes the hardest hit among the S&P 500's .SPX 11 industry sectors.